semajrolyat/semajrolyat.github.io/gwu/fa18/cs1012/_posts/2018-09-11-exercises.md

 >```internal angle = 90 (degrees per angle) = 180(1/2) = 180(1-2/4)```

-However, consider that in order to turn the turtle with the correct angle, the turtle **does not** turn along the internal angle but instead turns along the external angle.
-The folloing image illustrates how the turtle must turn:
+However, consider that in order to turn the turtle with the correct angle, the turtle **does not** turn along the internal angle but turns instead along the external angle.
+The following image illustrates how the turtle must turn:

 ![Turtle turn angle in a regular polygon]({{ "/gwu/fa18/cs1012/assets/09_11_2018/polygon-angle.png" | absolute_url }})